microsoft/AcademicContent/Labs/Azure Services/VM Scaling/VM Scaling.md

 When virtual machines are running, you are being charged — even if the VMs are idle.
 Therefore, it is advisable to delete virtual machines when they're not longer needed.
 In this exercise, you'll delete the cluster by deleting the resource group containing the cluster.
 Deleting the resource group deletes everything in it and prevents any further charges from being incurred for it.

-1. In the [Azure Portal](https://portal.azure.com), click **Resource groups** in the ribbon on the left.
-Then click the resource group created for the cluster.
+1. In the [Azure Portal](https://portal.azure.com), select **Resource groups** in the ribbon on the left.
+Then select the resource group created for the cluster.

     ![Opening the resource group](Images/open-cluster-resource-group.png)

     _Opening the resource group_

-1. Click the **Delete** button at the top of the blade.
+1. Select the **Delete** button at the top of the blade.

     ![Deleting the resource group](Images/delete-resource-group-1.png)

     _Deleting the resource group_

 1. For safety, you are required to type in the resource group's name.
 (Once deleted, a resource group cannot be recovered.)
 Type the name of the resource group.
-Then click the **Delete** button to delete all of the resources that comprise the cluster.
+Then select the **Delete** button to delete all of the resources that comprise the cluster.

 After a few minutes, the cluster and all of its resources will be deleted.
-Billing stops when you click the **Delete** button, so you're not charged for the time required to delete the cluster.
+Billing stops when you select the **Delete** button, so you're not charged for the time required to delete the cluster.
 Similarly, bulling doesn't start until a cluster is fully and successfully deployed.

 ### Exercise 7: Test with a cluster containing one worker node with eight cores